403-Fruit/Useful-Bookmarklets/README.md

 Opens Google Translated version of current page.

+### /r/videos to playlist
+Generates a youtube playlist with the current top 50 posts on reddit /r/videos.

 ### Reddit Undelete

 Opens a new window with ceddit and removeddit versions of current Reddit thread.